locationtech/geotrellis/docs/tutorials/etl.md

 ```

 Although in this tutorial we have chosen to build this assembly directly from the GeoTrellis source tree,
-in some applications it may be desirable to create a class in one's own code base that uses or derives from `geotrellis.spark.etl.SinglebandIngest` or `geotrellis.spark.etl.MultibandIngest` and generate an assembly therefrom.
+in some applications it may be desirable to create a class in one's own code base that uses or derives from `geotrellis.spark.etl.SinglebandIngest` or `geotrellis.spark.etl.MultibandIngest`,
+and use that custom class as the entry-point.
-See the [Chatta Demo](https://github.com/geotrellis/geotrellis-chatta-demo/blob/94ae99269236610e66841893990860b7760e3663/geotrellis/src/main/scala/geotrellis/chatta/ChattaIngest.scala) for an example of how to do that.
+Please see the [Chatta Demo](https://github.com/geotrellis/geotrellis-chatta-demo/blob/94ae99269236610e66841893990860b7760e3663/geotrellis/src/main/scala/geotrellis/chatta/ChattaIngest.scala) for an example of how to do that.

 ## Compose JSON Configuration Files ##